 Red, white, sparkling, fortified, or served as a dessert, people love wine.
 Some people sample tipples from across the spectrum of wines, while others turn to their time-honored favorite for each glass.
-But have you ever wondered what people’s favorite wines are overall?
+But have you ever wondered what is the most popular wine in America overall?
 What bigger patterns emerge across the country, by state, or in each region of the United States?

 Alcoholic beverages go in and out of fashion just like anything else.
 With fall’s commencement, a mulled wine mixed with aromatic spices offers warm refreshment as evenings cool down.
 People put on their wools and jackets and take to the town for a stroll.
 And at The Waycroft, you’re only a stone’s throw from some of the DC-Maryland-Virginia area’s best wine bars, as well as the many vineyards and tasting rooms across Northern Virginia and the Shenandoah Valley.